truekonrads/domainagechecker/README.md

     rackup webresolver.ru -p 80

-The 'http://ec2-107-20-29-42.compute-1.amazonaws.com/' is a free resolver ran on EC2 To run the dns resolver, just do:
+The 'http://ec2-107-20-29-42.compute-1.amazonaws.com/' is a free resolver ran on Amazon EC2

+To run the dns resolver, just do:

     sudo dnsresolver.rb -n your.dns.suffix.com

+This will issue queries like google.com.your.dns.suffix.com.
+The dns resolver is set up as authorative name server for the zone your.dns.suffix.com.
-You can use the DNS suffix domainage.tyrell-corp.co.uk which will lead you to a free resolver ran on EC2
+You can use the DNS suffix domainage.tyrell-corp.co.uk which will lead you to a free resolver ran on Amazon EC2

-You may want to tune down the log level to INFO
+It is OK if there are some errors in the output - not all registrars supply WHOIS information over WHOIS protocol.

+By default, logging will be done at INFO level to STDOUT.
+You can chose to configure it more finely by either adjusting the log level or configuring logger using YALM configuration and the --log4r-config switch.
+Sample configuration is provided.